Farleigh Damson Trees

 Description of Farleigh Damson Trees & Fruit:

-It is a spiky tree with sharp spurs and so also makes an ideal hedge plant as well!
+It is a spiky tree with sharp spurs and so makes an ideal screening tree next to a secure hedge as well!

 Characteristics of Farleigh Damson Trees: